 The development of a young child is facilitated by the absorbent mind and unique periods of sensitivity to the environment that nurture skills, knowledge and understanding of the material, social, natural and social worlds in which the child participates.
 It is a distinctive flow of relationships and experiences of which the young child becomes increasingly conscious over time.

-This conscious appreciation of things that work and things that don’t work allow the child to develop working theories and explore strategies of engagement.
+This conscious appreciation of things that work and things that don’t work allows the child to develop working theories and explore strategies of engagement.
 Some of this exploration involves people, relationships, places and things or combinations of all these dynamics, but all mindful exploration involves time and space and repetition.
 I like to think of this interweaving of time and space and repetition as ‘learning wrong’.

 Maria Montessori reminds us of the importance of this exploration when she says: